-Feminist scholarship frames money as a central aspect in defining the gendered division of power (Nyman, 2003).
-Historians who are interested in social and economic history usually discuss the economic lives of women in terms of poverty, powerlessness and lack of money.
-In the literature, women in poverty are more likely than their male counterparts to report stress in their life caused by the economy or money (DeCarlo Santiago, Etter, Wadsworth & Raviv, 2012).
-Several researchers found that husbands in poverty often maintain major decision‐making power of earmarking money, while women make decisions about small household purchases.
-In Junior, Katz and Ahn’s (2016) qualitative study, when asked about household money management, the most common response among married women was that ultimately their husband had the final say concerning financial decisions.
-However, anthropological literature has also shown that women in poverty use different strategies of "resistance" to deal with situations where male power over the circulation of money restricts their margins of action (Guérin, Morvant-Roux & Villarreal, 2013).
+Researchers from a variety of disciplines use a gendered framework in investigating the use and meanings of money.
+Feminist scholars approach money as a central aspect in the gendered division of power (Nyman, 2003).
+Economic and social historians often discuss the economic lives of women in terms of poverty, powerlessness and the lack of money.
+In the social work literature, studies have found that women in poverty are more likely than their male counterparts to report stress caused by the economy or a lack of money (DeCarlo Santiago et al., 2012).
+Several studies found that husbands in poverty retain major decision‐making power over the allocation of money and that women are relegated to making decisions only about small household purchases.
+Junior, Katz and Ahn’s (2016) qualitative study found that impoverished married women, when asked about household money management, most often responded that their husband had the final say about financial decisions.
+The anthropological literature, however, has shown that women in poverty use different strategies of ‘resistance’ to deal with situations where male power over the circulation of money restricts their margins of action (Guérin, Morvant-Roux and Villarreal, 2018).

-In many ways, the feminization of poverty can be framed as another expression of the masculinization of money.
-Historical, anthropological and sociological literature shows that the relationship between money, women and poverty should be analyzed in a situated and contextualized manner (Author, 2017).
-Accordingly, money is a puzzle comprised of several pieces that reflect macro social and economic dynamic.
+In many ways, the feminisation of poverty can be framed as another expression of the masculinisation of money.
+Historical, anthropological and sociological studies show that the relationship between money, women and poverty should be analysed in a situated and contextualised manner (Author, 2017).
+Accordingly, the use and meanings attributed to money reflect macro social and economic dynamics.

-The global expansion of cash transfers programs shows the impact of money on power relations that affect poor women (Rawlings & Rubio, 2005).
-Cash transfer programs used as a policy lever to reduce poverty and to promote family well-being often target women.
-This anti-poverty strategy is based on the assumption that women are more likely than men to invest in children's health, nutrition and education, and giving money to women will increase their control over expenditure decisions and would empower women (Bonilla et al, 2017; Patel el al, 2015).
-This study examines the meanings low-income lone mothers attribute to money as a lens to understand how they manage the material inequality and symbolical status in a society of rapid grow and the increase of social disparities.
+In recent years, the number of cash transfers programmes and the amount of funds that they distribute have increased worldwide.
+Designed to reduce poverty and to promote family well-being, many of these programmes target women (Rawlings and Rubio, 2005).
+This strategy is based on the assumption that women are more likely than men to invest in children's health, nutrition and education and that giving money to women will increase their control over expenditure decisions and thereby empower them (Bonilla et al, 2017; Patel, Knijn and Van Wel, 2015).

-Context

-Single families in poverty in Israel
+Single-parent families in poverty in Israel

 Israel has one of the highest rates of poverty among OECD countries.
-In 2016 the poverty rate among Israeli households stood at 18.5 per cent, and the rate of near poverty was 8.1 per cent – overall, more than 1 in 4 Israeli households were either poor or nearly poor (Adva Center, 2018).
-The rate of children living in poverty is almost 30%.
-In 2017, there were 400,466 families living in poverty, with 500,780 people, of which 800,814 were children.
+In 2016 the poverty rate among Israeli households stood at 18.5 per cent, and the rate of near poverty was 8.1 per cent; thus, more than one in four Israeli households are either poor or nearly poor (Adva Centre, 2018).
+The rate of children living in poverty is almost 30 per cent.
+In 2017, there were 400,466 families living in poverty, comprising 500,780 individuals, of whom 80,814 were children.
 The Gini index of inequality is presently 0.34.
-Studies have shown that the situation of those living in low middle class– those whose income lies between the poverty line and 25 per cent above it – are not much better.
+Studies have shown that lower-middle-class individuals—whose income lies between the poverty line and 25 per cent above it—are not faring much better.

-The government’s strategy of encouraging employment among previously non-working families has substantially succeed.
-The Israeli labour market has improved markedly, and more and more Haredim and Israeli-Arabs have been able to find jobs.
-Moreover, the average real income of poor households has risen by almost 3% annually in the last six years, while the average annual real income of wealthier households has increased by only 2.2%.
-However, inequalities remain internationally high, and the current strategy without complementary steps has its limits.
+The government’s strategy of encouraging employment among previously nonworking adults in families has succeeded.
+Along with the overall economic expansion the Israeli labour market has improved markedly, and more ultra-religious adults and Israeli Arabs have been able to find jobs.
+As a result, the average real income of poor households has risen by almost 3 per cent annually in the last six years, compared to an increase among wealthier households of only 2.2 per cent.
+However, societal inequality remains high, and the underfunded social welfare programmes cannot meet the needs of every family in poverty.
 In the rankings of OECD countries, Israel continues to place at the top of the poverty scale.

-Single families

 Method

 Participants